Armstrong Whitworth Locomotives

 The diesel engine was an Armstrong-Sulzer 8LD28 eight cylinder inline device, the cast cylinder block comprised of two four cylinder units carried on a steel welded crankcase.
 Attached to this was the main generator frame, the whole diesel-generator set was supported directly by the locomotive frame.
 The cylinder heads are seperate, housing the inlet & exhaust valves in cages for easy maintenance of the valve seats.
 The cylinder liners are of cast iron, of the wet type, with the pistons of forged aluminium.

 The rated output was 800hp at 700rpm with a brake m.e.p. of 80lb per square inch.
+Full engine output was available between 6mph & 65mph.
 Normal full load fuel consumption was 0.40lb per hp hour, lubrication oil consumption was about one per cent of the fuel oil total.
-All output of the engine was available for traction, an 80hp Armstrong-Saurer engine housed in the nose supplied all the auxiliary needs and obviated the need for a large and heavy set of batteries to start the main engine.
+All output of the engine was available for traction, an 80hp Armstrong-Saurer model 6BXD auxiliary engine housed in the nose supplied all the auxiliary needs and obviated the need for a large and heavy set of batteries to start the main engine.
 Rather unusually the main engine carried no metal rocker covers, roll-back leather covers were used, held in place by spring fasteners.
 Two large side mounted radiators provided cooling for the water and lubricating oil, air being drawn through by a roof mounted fan.
 The fuel tanks and 24 cell batteries were mounted either side of the engine alongside the walls.
 Because of the fitting of the auxiliary engine descriptions of the locomotive give its horsepower as either 800 or 880.

 The electric transmission was controlled by a regulator operated by an hydraulic servo motor permitting full output of the diesel engine from 6mph to 65mph.
-Although the Laurence, Scott & Co Ltd main generator is directly coupled to the engine the bodywork has been built up between the two so as to place the generator in a seperate enclosed space.
+Although the Laurence, Scott & Electromotors main generator was directly coupled to the engine the bodywork was built up between the two so as to place the generator in a seperate enclosed space.
 This compartment also contained the control gear, compressor & exhauster.
-The three Crompton Parkinson Ltd self-ventilated axle-hung traction motors have roller bearings for the armatures and white metal lined pad lubricated suspension bearings on the axle.
-The control gear was supplied jointly by Laurence, Scott & Co and Crompton Parkinson.
+The three Crompton Parkinson Ltd self-ventilated axle-hung traction motors were equipped with roller bearings for the armatures and white metal lined pad lubricated suspension bearings on the axle.
+The control gear was supplied jointly by Laurence, Scott & Electromotors and Crompton Parkinson.

 Photograph courtesy J W Armstrong